Academic Writing Workshop for Young Academics in Africa: The Journal Article

-- a workshop in Benin City April 16-21, in which experienced mentors will guide all participants towards a journal article based on their own research project,
+- a workshop in Benin City, May 28 - June 2, in which experienced mentors will guide all participants towards a journal article based on their own research project,

 - a post workshop to collect all final materials (by August 1st) as down-loads from this webpage and in a cloud and

-- a related publication in our series (by November 1st), REAL15: Graduate Academic Writing for Africa: the Journal Article. (working title)
+- a related publication in our series (by November 1st), REAL15: Academic Writing for Africa: the Journal Article. cover

 The project focus is on PhD students and each international mentor will bring their own students, but also contribute to the discussions with other participants.